 The apartment itself feels really timeless.
 It’s filled with things that you can’t place in any certain time period.
 Was that because of the budget or intentional?

 It was an idea to make this apartment very Russian, but not overtly modern.
-It’s Russia from the last ten or fifteen years, but made so you can’t say what year it is.
+It’s Russia from the last ten or fifteen years, but so you can’t say what year it is.
 Modern Russia, but that’s all.
-It also looks like that, because the family is dysfunctional.
-They made up their apartment thirty years ago and then changed nothing.
-And because they’re slowly dying on the inside, so too is the apartment.
-Nothing is ever renewed or fixed, so their home reflects that.
+It also looks like that because the family is dysfunctional.
+They decorated their apartment thirty years ago and then changed nothing.
+And because they’re slowly dying on the inside, so too is their home.
+Nothing is ever renewed or fixed, so everything reflects that.

 I’ve never been to Russia, so my understanding of how Russia looks is based on the films I see.
 But a lot of films tend to favor this kind of dated, recent history look.
 Is this visual style something that Russians see as preferable themselves?

 I don’t know, I don’t think about it.
 The apartment itself is closer to the place I lived in when I was in St. Petersburg.
 This kind of green wallpaper, and the bookshelves that you can find in any Russian apartment.
 But the thing is, we wanted to make a very colorful film, cause all Russians movies are very grey and monochromatic.
-So we wanted a stylization, the purpose was to make it clear that it was a genre movie.
+So we wanted it to be stylized.
+The purpose was to make it clear that it was a genre movie.

 Hence color coding the characters (Matvey is yellow, Andrey is pink, Tasha is green, and Olya is black).

-One of my favorite parts is the very beginning.
+One of my favorite parts is the whole opening sequence.
 The film explodes off the screen with this cartoonish, ultra-violent choreography.